 After the MDR was published on May 5th, 2017, the regulation went into force on May 25th, 2017, with a transition period that was intended to last until May 26th, 2020.
 Due to the COVID-19 pandemic the mandatory application of the MDR was postponed to May 2021.
-Until max.
-May 26th, 2024, MDD certificates will maintain their validity (e.g. for products of risk classes II and III), unless it is required that an MDD certificate is to be replaced by an MDR certificate (e.g. for products of risk class 1).
-After May 26th, 2025, products with an MDD certificate may no longer be placed on the market.
+According to the 2nd amendment to MDR the transition time is extended until max.
+December 2028, i.e. MDD certificates will maintain their validity (i.e. only until max.
+December 2027 for products of risk classes IIb implantable and III), if certain prerequisites are met.

 Due to the COVID-19 pandemic, the mandatory application for MDR was set for May 26th, 2021.
 This results in the following deadlines for the marketing of medical devices according to product classes: